Installation of combined heat and power plant for Unilever

-As a large energy user, the Unilever site was dependent upon grid derived energy and the heating and hot water system was powered by Compressed Natural Gas.
+The Unilever site was dependent upon grid derived energy and the heating and hot water system was powered by Compressed Natural Gas.

-Ylem Energy identified an opportunity to improve the energy efficiency of the site through the installation of a landfill gas fired combined heat and power (CHP) system.
+YLEM Energy identified an opportunity to improve the energy efficiency of the site through the installation of a landfill gas fired combined heat and power (CHP) system.
 Unilever embraced this opportunity to address the legacy environmental impacts of landfilling and to minimise the environmental impact through renewable on-site energy generation, rather than sourcing its power from the grid.

 Simultaneously, the project would provide hot water to the buildings on the site and remove the need to purchase Compressed Natural Gas (CNG) as a fuel source for heating.

 The Unilever site was large and complex, and it was important not to cause disruption to normal production processes during the upgrade and installation of a new energy system.

 YLEM Energy identified that a combined heat and power system would generate significant financial savings when compared to grid derived energy, in addition to improving energy efficiency and reducing greenhouse gas emissions.